Can I Sue USPS?

 Agency Action

 Your lawyer tells you that once you submit your claim, the USPS will decide whether to pay it.
 They could seek more information, investigate, and negotiate with your lawyer about the amount.
-In the end, if you agree on an amount, USPS will pay your claim.
-If your claim gets paid, you can't then sue the USPS.
+If you agree on an amount, USPS will pay your claim.
+If they pay your claim, you can't then sue the USPS.

 If the USPS denies your claim, it will let you know in writing.
-If you are unsatisfied with the denial (as you most likely would be), you have six months from the date the denial was mailed to file a lawsuit in federal court.
-If you don't file your lawsuit within those six months, your claim will get barred.
+If you are unsatisfied with the denial, you have six months from the date the USPS mailed the denial to file a lawsuit in federal court.
+If you don't file your lawsuit within those six months, your claim will be barred.

 You Can't Sue for Lost Mail

-Your lawyer smiles and tells you that you are out of luck.
-Remember sovereign immunity?
 The FTCA has a specific exception for "any claim arising out of the loss, miscarriage, or negligent transmission of letters or postal matter."
 In other words, the government retains sovereign immunity for claims relating to lost mail.
 So, while you might be able to sue FedEx or UPS for losing a package, you can't sue the USPS.
-As your lawyer shows you out, they suggest you file a missing mail claim with the USPS.
-Next time, you'll pay for insurance.

-Before Suing the USPS, Speak With a Lawyer
+Speak With a Lawyer Before You Sue USPS

 Filing a lawsuit against the USPS is a complicated process.
 You must follow the proper steps and file your claim in time, or you can't sue USPS.

-You can try to do this on your own, but you'd have much better luck if you had the help of an experienced accident attorney.
-A lawyer can give you legal advice about your claim within an attorney-client relationship, let you ask related questions, and help you decide whether a lawsuit is in your best interests.
+You can try to do this on your own.
+But, you may have a more successful outcome with the help of an experienced accident attorney.
+A lawyer can give you legal advice about your claim within an attorney-client relationship, answer related questions, and help you decide whether a lawsuit is in your best interests.

 Can I Solve This on My Own or Do I Need an Attorney?